danielklloglu/My-Projects/docs/README.md

 **Client**: Trees That Feed Foundation <br>
 Product: [_Aeroflect_](./aeroflect.md) <br>
-  - Led a four-member team
+  • Led a four-member team
-  - Improved the drying time of a Hybrid Solar Dryer used in fruit farms in over 20 countries
+  • Improved the drying time of a Hybrid Solar Dryer used in fruit farms in over 20 countries
-  - Achieved more uniform drying
+  • Achieved more uniform drying
 <br>

 ## 📊 Projects

 **Head Content Manager and Outreach Coordinator** @ [The Loop Network](https://www.linkedin.com/company/the-loop-net-work/) [Instagram](https://www.instagram.com/thealtrockloop/?hl=en/) <br>
 _(September 2020 - October 2022)_ <br>
-  - An entertainment media network focused on arts & music.
+  • An entertainment media network focused on arts & music. <br>
-  - Co-built an entertainment media network focused on arts & music
+  • Co-built an entertainment media network focused on arts & music <br>
-  - Managed a team of content creators and writers to create engaging and effective content
+  • Managed a team of content creators and writers to create engaging and effective content <br>
-  - Experimented with monetization strategies and ways of reaching new audiences/customers
+  • Experimented with monetization strategies and ways of reaching new audiences/customers <br>
-  - Used Adobe Illustrator, Photoshop, and Figma to create content
+  • Used Adobe Illustrator, Photoshop, and Figma to create content <br>
-  - Increased audience reach by 250% <br>
+  • Increased audience reach by 250% <br>

 **Radio Host** @ [89.3 WNUR-FM](https://wnur.northwestern.edu/) <br>
 _(September 2022 - Present)_ <br>